 The DC-9 was produced in five different series of increasing larger size, range, and payload.
 There were even variants within the series to accommodate the needs of various airlines.
 The earliest series typically had 90 seats with the final, largest series, having a maximum of 139 seats.
 Cargo capacity also increased accordingly.

-The DC-9 had its engines mounted in the rear of the fuselage, leaving the wing clear of drag producing elements.
+The DC-9 had its engines mounted in the rear of the fuselage, thereby leaving the wing clear of drag producing elements.

 The DC-9 made cargo handling easy due to its cargo compartment placed at a level that could accommodate manual loading.

-Passengers enjoyed large windows and a well-lit cabin, with a spacious seating arrangement of three plus two seats across.
+Above all, passengers enjoyed large windows and a well-lit cabin, with a spacious seating arrangement of three plus two seats across.
 The overhead luggage bins were large, and were enclosed.

 In addition to being used by airlines, DC-9 aircraft were used by the U.S.A.F., the U.S. Navy, the U.S.M.C., and NASA.

-The DC-9 was truly a workhorse among airliners, with a fleet average of more than 3,000 flights of over 300 minutes each per day.
+Certainly the DC-9 was truly a workhorse among airliners, with a fleet average of more than 3,000 flights of over 300 minutes each per day.